The Pulse of K-Entertainment

 Fan Reaction and What Comes Next

 The announcement landed early morning KST and immediately flooded K-pop discussion boards.
 Fan reaction is layered: grief at the group split, but also recognition that Mark has earned this next phase.
 Many NCT fans on X pointed to his solo debut last year as the clearest signal of where this was heading.
 "We knew this was coming and it still hurts," ran the sentiment across fan accounts within the first hour of the announcement.
 Others noted the near-perfect 10-year timing with respect to his April 9, 2016 debut date.
-The Korean-Canadian rapper, who first came to SM Entertainment through the Vancouver audition circuit, has been one of the label's most globally recognized exports, as covered by Asian media outlets tracking his career trajectory.
-As of this writing, Mark has not issued a personal statement.
-His solo career under a new label or independent setup is the obvious next chapter, though no announcements have been made beyond SM's exit notice.
+The Korean-Canadian rapper, who first came to SM Entertainment through the Vancouver audition circuit, has been one of the label's most globally recognized exports, as covered by Korean and international media tracking his career trajectory.
+Mark later addressed fans in a personal Instagram letter, reflecting on how much had happened over the past decade and thanking Czennies who had supported him since the SM Rookies era.
+That follow-up matters.
+It reinforced SM's framing that the split was a transition, not a scandal, and it gave fans a clearer emotional bridge into whatever comes next.
+His solo career under a new label or independent setup is the obvious next chapter, though no post-SM announcement has been made beyond the exit notice and his message to fans.
 What is clear: Mark Lee (이민형) built a decade-long foundation in one of K-pop's most structurally complex groups, and now he is free to build on it without the constraints of a multi-unit rotation system.

 Fans Also Ask